AMWA-TV/is-11/docs/Data Model.md

 A new Input is created in the following circumstance:

-- At the presence of a physical source device which reads EDID
+- At the presence of a physical interface for connection to an upstream media producing unit

 ## Output Representation

 A new Output is created in the following circumstance:

-- At the presence of a physical sink device which provides EDID
+- At the presence of a physical interface for connection to a downstream media consuming unit

 ## Identifier Persistence